ramdany7/RightClickFolderIconTools/README.md

 <br>

 ###      RCFI Tools Configuration
-The RCFI Tools Configuration can be found in `RCFI Tools\config.ini` and can be adjusted and modified using a text editor.
+The RCFI Tools Configuration can be found in `RCFI Tools\RCFI.config.ini` and can be adjusted and modified using a text editor.

 Here are the available configuration options: